mobileben/cpprestsdk-wiki/Make-a-contribution-and-report-issues.md

 ### Contribution guidelines

 Before you start working on bug fixes and features it is good idea to discuss those broadly with the community.
-You can use the [forums](http://social.msdn.microsoft.com/Forums/en-US/casablanca/threads). for this purpose.
+You can use the [issue tracker](../issues) for this purpose.
 Before submitting your changes make sure you followed the guidelines below:

 *   You have properly documented any new functionality
 *   For any new functionality you have written complete unit tests